 “We Jews cover that each year at Yom Kippur.
 Do you Christians save it for your afterlife?”

+“Catholics have their confessional.
+We became Protestants because the cost of forgiveness was price-gouging.
+But I see beans are moving up.
+Let’s go take some profit.”

 They ran the back stairs again.

 The next few days copied that one.
 The rally in soybeans continued to new highs.
 Zev kept losing money on his Sept-Nov spread.
 Jack kept warning him against keeping it.
 Café and train-ride conversations continued to cover everything from corn trader, Sol, Hitler’s corruption, to market manipulation.